Good Protocols · SPC

 Before Good Protocols had a name, it was a practice — building rooms where young people aging out of foster care could discover that they carried something the world needed.
 Where immigrant and refugee families could find that the cultural formation resources they already carried were not deficits to be overcome but architectures to be honored.
 Where neurodivergent young adults who had been managed rather than formed could hear, for the first time, that the ear the system tried to fix was the exact instrument the world needed.

-That practice is now a social purpose corporation with two spaces: this site (the threshold — where every language arrives and every person is received) and goodprotocols.ai (the building floor — where the formation work happens with clients, cohorts, and communities).
+That practice is now a social purpose corporation with three spaces: this site (the threshold — where every language arrives and every person is received), goodprotocol.ai (The Long Tack — a formation environment for emerging adults 18–30), and goodprotocols.ai (the building floor — where the formation work happens with families, organizations, and communities).

 Paul Tan has spent thirty years building formation environments in the Puget Sound region.
 He is the author of True Frequency: Finding the Sound Every Person Carries, forthcoming.